 The fact that you’re reading this means that moving to a new city alone is something that you are really considering!
 That is SO EXCITING!

 Moving to a new city alone in your 20s (especially as a female) can be scary and intimidating.
 That’s especially true if you’re in you’re 20’s (or younger!) and haven’t ventured too far out on your own yet.
 But more than that it’s a new, exciting chapter in your life, and it is going to help you grow in ways you never imagined.
 And you’re going to THRIVE!

 I have grown so much.
 I found my independence.
 Also, I found my passion.
 I found my people.
 And I found my home.
 And I want that for you too!

 I honestly didn’t have too much of a plan when I moved.
 I didn’t have a job lined up, I wasn’t super familiar with the area, and I didn’t have a ton of savings.
 All I knew was I needed a change.

-My point being, if I can do it without the slightest inkling of a game plan, you got this!
+My point is, if I can do it without the slightest inkling of a game plan, you got this!
 I’m not necessarily saying to throw yourself into a sink-or-swim situation.
 By all means, research the area you’re moving to and have some savings or a strategy if it’s going to put you in the best frame of mind to have this be a successful move for you!

 That being said, this blog post isn’t going to be about how to research your new city or how to make sure you have enough savings.
 Do what you feel comfortable with.

 Maybe you’re moving for work or school, or maybe you just want a change of scenery.
 Regardless of the reason why you’re moving to a new city alone, here are 6 tips to help make your solo move successful.

 Tips for moving to a new city alone